 An AltaVault appliance can securely back up any storage array to any cloud and supports a wide variety of backup software.
-It's a modern day replacement for tape solutions.
-AltaVault provides the economic and geolocation advantages of cloud implementations while data remains encrypted in flight to the object store and at rest.
+It's a modern day replacement for tape solutions that provides the economic and geolocation advantages of cloud implementations while applying the value of encrypted data in flight to the object store and at rest.
+After data has been backed up into the data fabric, it can be restored to any storage array within the fabric.